matrix-org/matrix-rich-text-editor/bindings/wysiwyg-ffi/README.md

 * Generate the bindings inside given output dir:

-⚠️ The installed version should always match the version used by Cargo, see `Cargo.lock` content inside the main project directory to retrieve it and use `cargo install uniffi_bindgen --version <VERSION_NUMBER>` if needed.
+⚠️ The installed version should always match the version used by Cargo, see `Cargo.toml` content inside this directory to retrieve it and use `cargo install uniffi_bindgen --version <VERSION_NUMBER>` if needed.

 ```bash
 uniffi-bindgen \